 Why Glucose is Essential for the Body, but Not Preferred for Energy

 That bowl of carb-heavy pasta that you swear by before a day of heavy excursion may be balancing your energy on a double-edged sword.
-Carbs offer a source of glucose — basically sugar — that your body will store and eventually use for energy.
-When you consume that delicious pasta “enzymes will start the breakdown process with help from the pancreas.”
-Your pancreas lends a crucial hand by producing a hormone called insulin, which is essential for dealing with rising blood sugar levels caused by the glucose.
+Carbs offer a source of glucose — sugar — that your body will store and eventually use for energy.
+When you consume that delicious pasta, “enzymes will start the breakdown process with help from the pancreas.”
+Your pancreas lends a crucial hand by producing a hormone called insulin, which is essential for dealing with rising blood sugar levels caused by glucose.

 It’s important to understand that this is a completely normal process… up to a point.
 Problems begin to arise when we overconsume glucose of any kind (this can be in carb form or simple straight sugar form), causing blood sugar levels to constantly be in flux.
 Combine glucose overconsumption with physical inactivity or not enough physical activity to burn the amounts of glucose off — as well as a poor diet — and you’ve got a big problem that can lead to diabetes and even cardiovascular issues.